joshua-hampton/exiftool-handler/README.md

 allows each element to be accessed using a **flattened tag name**, which makes it look like any other (non-list-tag) metadata field.

-Metadata fields can be of 3 basic types, which are embedded in slighly different ways.
+Metadata fields can be of 3 basic types, which rely on slightly different embedding technologies.
 However, since they are all handled in the same way by [ExifTool](https://exiftool.org/), it is not necessary to know anything about the technical differences.

 - [Exchangeable image file format (officially known as Exif)](https://en.wikipedia.org/wiki/Exif) metadata fields are